Illness and infection control

 How to find your local Health Protection Team (Wales).

 In Wales you should also report any serious or unusual illness to CIW through the appropriate notification process.

 Resources from government agencies

-Download a range of resources and information from Public Health England that will help you cope with outbreaks of illness or infection in your setting.
+Download a range of resources and information from the UK Health Security Agency that will help you cope with outbreaks of illness or infection in your setting.

-Guidance on Infection Control in Schools and other Childcare Settings- Public Health England
+Guidance on Infection Control in Schools and other Childcare Settings - UK Health Security Agency

 Exclusion table - when should you exclude ill children from your childcare setting, and for how long.
 This table is useful when explaining to parents why you can't accept their child into your setting.

-Action checklist - diarrhoea and vomiting - checklist of action to take during and after an outbreak.
+Action checklist: Diarrhoea and vomiting outbreak: education and childcare settings - Checklist of actions to take during and after an outbreak.